-FREE DEVELOPMENTAL SCREENINGS FOR AUTISM
+FREE SCREENINGS FOR AUTISM

 The American Academy of Pediatrics (AAP) recommends all children be screened for autism spectrum disorder (ASD) at 18 and 24 months.